jpswade/jpswade.github.io/_posts/2015-05-01-how-we-build-randles-responsive-website.md

   * Mobile first, responsive design for modern devices
   * Automatically updated available via software

-Given the situation, I don&#8217;t think I would have done anything differently given the opportunity to do it again single handedly, it was within the scope of the brief.
+Given the situation, I don't think I would have done anything differently given the opportunity to do it again single handedly, it was within the scope of the brief.
 However, given a budget and/or a team to work with, the results may have been very different.

-Next time, we&#8217;ll look at the Used Car addon.
+Next time, we'll look at the Used Car addon.